nodejs/node/doc/api.markdown

 ## Script

-`Script` class provides with compiling, remembering and running pieces of Javascript code.
-You can get `Script` class by issuing
+`Script` class compiles and runs JavaScript code.
+You can access this class with:

     var Script = process.binding('evals').Script;

+New JavaScript code can be compiled and run immediately or compiled, saved, and run later.

-### Script.runInThisContext(code, filename='evalmachine.< anonymous >')
+### Script.runInThisContext(code, filename)

 Similar to `process.compile`.  `Script.runInThisContext` compiles `code` as if it were loaded from `filename`, runs it and returns the result.
 Running code does not have access to local scope. `filename` is optional.